AmirNiaraki/Naive-Bayes-Classifier/README.md

-# Classification with Naive Bayes
+# Naive Bayes Network

-This Python code is developed for developed for number classification over MNIST data-set.
+This classification code is implemented using Naive Bayes Classifier.
 The 20 Newsgroups data set is a collection of approximately 20,000 newsgroup documents, partitioned (nearly) evenly across 20 different newsgroups.
 It was originally collected by Ken Lang, probably for his Newsweeder: Learning to filter netnews paper:
 Ken Lang, Newsweeder: Learning to fillter netnews, Proceedings of the Twelfth International Conference on Machine Learning, 331-339 (1995).

 Though he did not explicitly mention this collection.
 The 20 newsgroups collection has become a popular data set for